Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The high numbers of feral horses cause significant ecological damage to fragile ecosystems in the Australian Alps, which includes Alpine and Kosciuszko National Parks.
 Feral horse populations are established in at least 10 conservation areas in Australia.

-This plan is designed to control the rapidly growing population of animals from Australia’s largest national park.
 Scientists welcome the idea of removing the feral horses but are concerned that it won’t be enough to stop overpopulation.
-The Australian Academy of Science continues to argue that the population needs to be reduced to under 3,000 individuals in order to stop the damage that they are doing to local vegetation.
+The Australian Academy of Science argues that the population needs to be reduced to under 3,000 individuals to stop the damage to local flora and fauna.

 Australia’s alpine environment, where the feral horse population primarily lives, covers only 1% of the continent but is home to many threatened and endemic species that aren’t found anywhere else in the world.